DordStream/DordStream-/README.md

 DordStream is a free and open source software  that shares aspects of Web Applications Framework (WAF) and Content Management System (CMS).

-DordStream is a software that facilitates the use of reusable components and supporting structure for building a software i.e. foundation for developing a software.
+DordStream is a software that facilitates the use of reusable components and supporting structure for building a web software i.e. foundation for developing a web software.

 What does content management system aspects means In DordStream ?: